MikeyBurkman/cecil/README.md

 - You still use `require()` for core modules, like `path` or `fs`

 ## TODO
-- Add ability to clear out the temporary cache.
-Currently everything is stored in a cache in a temp directory as dictated by the os.
-Just run `cecil` without any arguments to print out the location of that cache.
+- Add ability to clear out (and maybe view) the cecil npm cache.
-- I'll probably change `include()` to work with only one argument, but ONLY if it's a core module like `path`.
-That way you'll never have to use `require()` in a cecil script
-- Add command to add an include for the latest version of some dependency.
-I don't like having to look up version numbers elsewhere.
+- Make `include()` work with actual semver values.
+Will require looking through the cache for a version that's valid for the requested version.
+- In the REPL, there is currently no support for multi-line inputs.
+Need to figure out how best to handle that.
+- The include function only works as a standalone variable declaration.
+Need to parse it differently so it can work in other places.